-- Update your php.ini file.
-In your IFS, open the file usr/local/zendsvr/etc/php.ini.
-Add these lines:
+Update your php.ini file.
+In your IFS, open the file

-Confirm the zend_extension path matches the location where you copied xdebug.so.
+Confirm the filename in zend_extension matches the name you use when you copied xdebug.so.

-- In your php.ini configuration, set the xdebug.remote_host value.
+In your php.ini or xdebug.ini configuration, set the xdebug.remote_host value.
 The single and multi-user setup instructions here are slightly different: